rpuntaie/mutt-wizard/README.rst

 It is still possible to script **mw** by defining variables.
 See the commands section.

-*mutt-wizard.muttrc* is linked in your *muttrc*.
+*mailwizard.muttrc* is linked in your *muttrc*.
 Have this line there, if you prefer your own settings::

-  # source /usr/share/mutt-wizard/mutt-wizard.muttrc
+  # source /usr/share/mailwizard/mailwizard.muttrc

 You will need to keep the binding of *i,g,C,M* to *noop*, though, because of the generated bindings in the account muttrc.